Dor-J/LogiDog-website-demo/README.md

-This is an assignment for CerebAI for a Junior intern Frontend Position
+This is an assignment for CerebAI for a Junior intern Position